nreochWW/generator-lerna-typescript-react/README.md

 $ yarn global add yo
 ```

-Create the directory for you project and cd into it
+Create the directory for your project and cd into it

 ```sh
 $ mkdir monorepo-test-example